dmnsgn/frontend-boilerplate/README.md

 gulp help
 ```
 ---
 Note: Each task is self documented.
-You can use them individually (e.g. `gulp images:spritesheet`, `gulp images:optimization`) but you should use the tasks above.
+You can use them individually (e.g. `gulp imagesSpritesheet`, `gulp imagesOptimization`) but you should use the tasks above.

 ## External issues